DTU-ELMA/European_Dataset/code_overview.md

 This document attempts to give an overview of the scripts needed to be run in order to re-generate the dataset.
 For a list of required data, see Data\_Overview.md.

-This document is divided into 4 parts, each dealing with a separate part of the dataset:
+This document is divided into 5 parts, each dealing with a separate part of the dataset:

 1. Transmission Network
 2. Generator Database
 3. Renewable production data
 4. Demand data
+5. Saving CSV files

 In order to proceed with points 2-4, point 1 must have been executed.
 Point 4 further requires that the latitude/longitude grid from point 3 has been extracted.
+Point 5 depends on the relevant parts of the preceding points.

 # 1. Transmission network